lw8192/Red-Team-Rising/LinuxPrivEsc.md

 [proof of concept](https://github.com/saleemrashid/sudo-cve-2019-18634)
 ## CVE-2021-3156 - Baron Samedit
 [proof of concept](https://github.com/stong/CVE-2021-3156)

 ## Cronjobs
-look for scripts you can write to running as a cronjob, writeable PATH enviromental variable, wildcard expansion
+look for scripts you can write to running as a cronjob, writeable PATH directories used, wildcard expansion

     cat /etc/crontab
     crontab -l
     ls -al /etc/cron*
 ## PATH variable
-If a cronjob doesn’t use an absolute path and one of path dirs is writable by user: can create a script with the same name as the cron job so it executes. default /usr/bin:/bin
+If a cronjob doesn’t use an absolute path and one of path dirs is writable by user: can create a script with the same name as the cron job so it is executed. default /usr/bin:/bin
     echo $PATH
     cat /etc/crontab